svgeesus/EuroMPE/Duophonic/Panel.md

 10.6mm wide at PCB footprint, 9.7mm wide body, 6mm shaft.
 12.5mm high including pins.
 Shaft 5.5mm from top of body.

+These are _not threaded_ so cannot be used to attach the front PCB to the panel.
+Maybe make one PCB for the perfdac jacks and the trimmers?

 ## Global outputs

 Need global outs, 8 jacks, same as perf dac board but rotated to be 4 wide and 2 high.